1300 088 065

 • Get an experienced mortgage broker to help navigate the process

-What is Simultaneous Settlement?
+What Is Simultaneous Settlement?

 Settlement is the final step when transferring property ownership from the seller to the buyer.
-It is the stage where you pay the remaining amount of the asking price and are given the keys to your new home.
+It is the stage where you pay the remaining amount of the purchase price and are given the keys to your new home.
 It usually happens weeks (sometimes months) after you have exchanged contracts of sale and paid your deposit.

 A simultaneous settlement means arranging for the settlement for the sale of your old property and the settlement of the purchase of your new home to happen at the same time.
 The deposit for the new home comes from the sale of your old home!